wensir365/pkugcm/readme.md

 ## 2017-Mar-28: Rename directory puma to src

-Rename "puma", the directory of all fortran source code, into "src", to make the directory structure more neat.
+Rename "puma", the directory of all fortran source code, into "src", to make the directory structure neater.

 ## 2017-Mar-27: Add MPI function